 Launch Period (October–November 2025):

-- Scalping Risk: Premium models may see markups
+- Scalping Risk: Premium models may carry significant markups from resellers

 Holiday Season (December 2025):

-- Black Friday: Unlikely to see discounts on newest models
+- Black Friday: Unlikely to see deep discounts on brand-new models

 Post-Launch (January–March 2026):